 I am able to work with people of all ages from all backgrounds as well as provide input to broader based systems (e.g. clinical teams, staff groups, families) that would benefit from a psychological perspective.

 Since qualifying, I have worked in the NHS and more recently the private sector offering support and therapeutic input in relation to a wide variety of needs.

 I have worked extensively with adults and families with a broad range of presenting needs including those relating to learning disability, mental health and behaviour.
-I am also able to offer input and support for a variety of mental health conditions including anxiety, depression, psychological trauma and also issues relating specifically to parenting and behaviour management.
+I am also able to offer input and support for a variety of mental health conditions including anxiety, depression, OCD, psychological trauma and also issues relating specifically to parenting and behaviour management.
 I also offer professional support for difficulties not necessarily reaching a clinical diagnosis, but causing an element of distress.
 Such problems may, for example, focus around anger, phobias, panic, low mood, identity, bereavement / loss, self esteem, social anxiety, interpersonal relationships, and/or developmental needs.

 I make use of a 'person-centred approach' to explore the personal needs and preferences of those I support and, based on shared thinking, I ensure the use of a working model adapted to suit an individual's, family's or team's particular need/s.

 I also draw on a range of clinical models including Cognitive Behavioural Therapy (CBT), Narrative Therapy, Behavioural Intervention, Acceptance and Commitment Therapy (ACT), Solution Focused Therapy, Systemic Therapy and also Integrative Therapy to achieve this depending upon what feels appropriate to each individual / family or system.